Skip to main content

 }

-After running Stryker again, the report looks like this:
+After rerunning Stryker, the report looks like this:

 disable all

-This works, but is not exactly what we want.
+It works but is different from what we want.
 As you can see, all mutants on line 4 are now disabled.

-We can do better by specifying which mutator we want to ignore:
+We can do better by naming the mutator we want to ignore:

 function max(a, b) {